-Estimates of emissions of CFCs, HCFCs, methyl chloroform, carbon tetrachloride, halons and methyl bromide from the Melbourne/Port Phillip region (Dunse et al. 2001, 2005; Dunse 2002; Greally et al. 2007; Fraser et al. 2012, 2013, 2014b), have been made utilising in situ measurements from the Cape Grim Baseline Air Pollution Station in Tasmania and an interspecies correlation (ISC) technique with co-incident carbon monoxide (CO) measurements and an independent estimate of carbon monoxide emissions.
-For more information on the carbon monoxide emissions see Appendix A.
+CSIRO estimates of emissions of CFCs, HCFCs, methyl chloroform, carbon tetrachloride, halons and methyl bromide from the Melbourne region (Dunse et al. 2001, 2005; Dunse 2002; Greally et al. 2007; Fraser et al. 2012, 2013, 2014b), have been made utilising in situ measurements from the Cape Grim Baseline Air Pollution Station in Tasmania and an interspecies correlation (ISC) technique with co-incident carbon monoxide (CO) measurements or inverse modelling (InTEM).
+Melbourne ODS emissions have been calculated, for 1995-2019, and scaled to Australian emissions, where appropriate, on a population basis.
+For details of methods and assumptions see Appendix A.